gearglow/ReptiliaWithATwist/The List.md

 "Good morning," she said with a happy-sounding, adorably squeaky yawn.

-Elysia and Hermione caught each other's eyes and, over passive legilimency, at the exact same time, sent the exact same thought: _oh no, she's cute!_
+Elysia and Hermione caught each other's eyes and, over passive legilimency, at the exact same time, sent the exact same thought: _oh no, she's so cute!_

 "Good morning, Luna," they chorused back.